Menu CopeCode Club

 THINK

-• Is there another way to get what I want?
+• Is there another way to respond?

 journaling